CAAPIM/apim-charts/examples/otk/README.md

 ### Quick Start

 OTK can be installed by okt.enabled=true.
-This will create OTK database using MySQL subchart and then bootstaps the OTK bundles on to the gateway (type SINGLE).
+This will create OTK database using MySQL subchart and then bootstraps the OTK bundles on to the gateway (type SINGLE).
 The usage of MySQL subchart for OTK database do not represent production configuration.

 Add the layer7 repository: